Release Readiness and Test Gate

 The focused workflow coverage suite is currently broken on the audited branch.

-The current failures include drift around legacy query APIs and system update signatures, so it should not be described as green until those tests pass again.
+The current failures include drift around legacy API signatures, so it should not be described as green until those tests pass again.

 The historical all-in-one core test project is also still broken.